quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 detection of that loss will be delayed by the reordering threshold or requested max ack delay.

-When setting the Request Max Ack Delay as a function of RTT, it is typically better to use the Smoothed RTT ({{Section 5.3 of QUIC-RECOVERY}}) or another estimate of the typical round trip time than Min RTT.
+When setting the Request Max Ack Delay as a function of RTT, it is usually better to use the Smoothed RTT ({{Section 5.3 of QUIC-RECOVERY}}) or another estimate of the typical round trip time than Min RTT.
 This avoids eliciting an excessive number of acknowledgemtents when min_rtt is much smaller than